ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 > The choice of how you configure your SSH key (passphrase, location...) is yours.
-> Just remember that this key will be used each time you log in Grid'5000.
+> Just remember that this key will be used each time you log in to Grid'5000.

 When the SSH key is generated, copy the public key: